-Financial expenses comprise interest payable on borrowings calculated using the effective interest method and unwinding of the discount on provisions and long-term employee benefits.
+Financial expenses comprise interest payable on lease liabilities, interest payable on borrowings calculated using the effective interest method and unwinding of the discount on provisions and long-term employee benefits.
 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use or sale.